bsmeding/bsmeding.github.io/docs/tutorials/enable_wsl_on_windows.md

+---
+title: How to Enable Windows Subsystem for Linux (WSL)
+tags:
+    - wsl
+    - basics
+    - tutorial
+---
 # How to Enable Windows Subsystem for Linux (WSL)

 The Windows Subsystem for Linux (WSL) allows you to run a Linux environment directly on Windows without the need for a virtual machine or dual-boot setup.
 It’s a powerful tool for developers who want the best of both worlds: Windows and Linux.